 The Science of UV-C

-UV-C light works by damaging the DNA and RNA of bacteria and viruses, halting their ability to spread and leading to the death of bacteria and the inactivation of viruses.
+UV-C light works by damaging the DNA and RNA of bacteria and viruses, halting their ability to spread and leading to the death of bacteria and the inactivation of Pathogens.

 Responsive Image